holloway/xml-zero.js/packages/whats-the-damage/README.md

 (because it's a promise you can `await` the results too of course)

-The promise will return an array of results,
+The promise will return an array of results, each of which look like...

-     [
-       SCRIPT_RESULT,
-       SCRIPT_RESULT,
-     ]

-Where SCRIPT_RESULT looks like,

     {
       "time": AVERAGE,